CZ-NIC/knot/doc/operation.rst

 Reading and editing zones
 =========================

-Knot DNS allows you to read or change zone contents online using server control interface.
+Knot DNS allows you to read or change zone contents online using the server control interface.

 ..
 WARNING::
    Avoid concurrent zone access when a zone event (zone file load, refresh, DNSSEC signing, dynamic update) is in progress or pending.
 In such a case zone events must be frozen before.
-For more information how to freeze the zone read :ref:`Editing zone file`.
+For more information on how to freeze the zone read :ref:`Editing zone file`.

 To get contents of all configured zones, or a specific zone contents, or zone